 Berlin’s rent controls have slowed house building

 There is good reason that 81% of economists agree that rent controls are bad policy.
-The Berlin property market is just one more example.
+The harmful consequences of Berlin's rent controls are just one more example.

 John Phelan is an economist at the Center of the American Experiment.